-SuperSet is an operation for matching that shall be used only on values of set of types.
-SuperSet is denoted by the keyword superset.
+SuperSet is denoted by the keyword superSet.
 SuperSet matches a set of values if, and only if, the set of values contains at least all of the elements defined within the SuperSet, and may contain more.
-This argument may contain templates (including template variables) and matching mechanisms with the restrictions given below.
-However, the length matching attribute may be attached to the SuperSet itself, in which case the minimal length allowed by the length attribute shall not be less than the number of the elements in the SuperSet.
+The successful match shall be produced only if there exists such a one-to-one mapping from the SuperSet elements to the elements of the set of values where each SuperSet element matches the element of set of values it is mapped to.
+The SuperSet matching mechanism may contain templates (including template variables) and matching mechanisms with the restrictions given below.
+However, the length matching attribute may be attached to the SuperSet itself.